vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 **Data is any information collected or generated for the purpose of analysis, in order to generate or validate scientific claims.** This could take the form of surveys, measurements, code, images, documents, etc. It can be qualitative/quantitative, structured or unstructured, digital or analogue, raw or processed, experimental or observational, derived or compiled, and so on.
 Research data can mean a lot!

-### What is the typical lifecycle of research data?
+### What Is the Typical Lifecycle of Research Data?

 https://www.youtube.com/embed/OL_Vd9dd-AQ